tcassar/settle/write_up/Testing + Evaluation.md

 It is clear from these diagrams that the settling process has worked as expected, matching up perfectly with the hand-traced data.
 The same results are shown in the CLI of the technical solution

-The first call`settle verify -g 11` returns all unsettled transactions stored by the database, and checks whether or not their signatures are valid.
+The first call`settle verify -g 11` returns all unsettled transactions stored by the database, and checks whether their signatures are valid.
 In this case, all signatures are valid and thus the group can be simplified.
 Transactions of the form of the graphs above are found in the group.

 The second call is to `settle simplify 11`.
 This indicates to the server that group 11 should be simplified.
 The group's password has been entered correctly and thus simplification can occur.